foundriesio/docs/source/reference-manual/linux/linux-building.rst

      mkdir lmp && cd lmp

-   (You can also reuse an existing installation directory.)
+   (You can also reuse an existing installation directory, or ``/build/lmp`` if building inside the lmp-sdk container, as described at :ref:`ref-linux-dev-container`)

 #.
 Install update |version| using repo: